Global banks admit guilt in forex probe, fined nearly $6 billion

 Traders at Citi, JPMorgan and other banks were part of a group known as “The Cartel” or “The Mafia,” participating in almost daily conversations in an exclusive chat room and coordinating trades and otherwise fixing rates.

-The bank’s behaviour was “an embarrassment,” Citigroup Chief Executive Officer Mike Corbat said in a memo to employees, which was seen by Reuters.
+The bank’s behavior was “an embarrassment,” Citigroup Chief Executive Officer Mike Corbat said in a memo to employees, which was seen by Reuters.

 Corbat said an internal investigation should conclude shortly.
 So far nine people have been fired.